There was an error with your log in

 • The cost does not decrease as the group grows

-Backpacking in Yosemite National Park can be arranged for larger or for private groups (with a custom date).
+Backpacking in the Yosemite National Park can be arranged for larger or for private groups (with a custom date).
 Contact us to make arrangements.

 Min. age requirements: